-A lifelong resident of the District of Columbia, Vitro Hilton is a proud product of DC public schools.
+A lifelong resident of the District of Columbia, Vitro Hilton is a proud graduate of the DC Public School System.
 Starting as an apprentice for Local 669 in 1987, Mr. Hilton worked his way to journeyman and foreman, where he trained and mentored apprentices.
-Now an organizer, Mr. Hilton works to recruit new union members-including the workers of tomorrow.
+Now an organizer, Mr. Hilton works to recruit new union members including the workers of tomorrow.
 Mr. Hilton was appointed to the Committee on May 29, 2017.